 In the current version of the Elementor page builder, for example, the flexbox container can be activated in the settings.
 This not only gives you more flexibility in the design, it also reduces the HTML code and makes loading times faster.

 A click on Direction -> Row aligns the containers in a row.
 A simple three-container structure will not immediately improve performance dramatically.
 However, if all sections, rows and columns are implemented with this new technology, the gain can be significant.
-Especially across many pages and also when optimizing FCP and LCP.
+Especially across many pages and also when optimising FCP and LCP.

 The feature is still in the alpha stage at Elementor.
 Other builders have been using this new procedure for some time and all builders will offer it in the future.
 It is therefore worth adopting the new working method into the workflow as quickly as possible.